 We offer 3 open houses in 2014.
 March 1st, April 13th and May 10th.
 No reservation is required for Open Houses.
 Just show up!
 No charge either.

 What types of activities do you have?

-Canoeing, Kayaking, Crabbing, Banana boating, Tubing, Sailing, Giant Swing, Zip Line, Caterpillar, Leap of Faith, High Elements, Low Elements Course, 2 Climbing Walls, Archery, Swimming Pool, Basketball, Tennis, Crafts, Group Games...just to name a few.
+Kayaking, Crabbing, Banana boating, Tubing, Sailing, Giant Swing, Zip Line, High Elements, Low Elements Course, 2 Climbing Walls, Archery, Swimming Pool, Basketball, Tennis, Crafts, Gaga Ball, Group Games...just to name a few.

-What types of Bible activities do they do?
+What types of Bible activities do campers do?

 Campers have Bible study in the morning with their cabin.
-We write our own Bible studies.
-We are currently doing a walk through the Bible in 4 years.
-This year, we are studying the Gospels.
+We write our own Bible study curriculum each year for our campers.

-Senior (11-15yrs) campers have Chapel in the evening.
+Senior (12-15yrs) campers have Chapel in the evening.
 There is a different speaker each week.
-Juniors (7-10yrs) have chapel with the Day Campers (4-12yrs) in the mornings.
+Juniors (7-11yrs) have chapel with the Day Campers (4-13yrs) in the mornings.

 You can read our doctorinal statement here.

 What are the hours for your Day Camp?